MohamedRadwan-DevOps/devops-step-by-step/source/faq.md

   - [What is needed to contribute to the community?](#what-is-needed-to-contribute-to-the-community)
   - [Can I ask any questions regarding any subject outside the session topic?](#can-i-ask-any-questions-regarding-any-subject-outside-the-session-topic)

-## I am confused, is it a free course or a paid course?
+## I am confused, the course is free or paid?

 All our courses here has two editions, Community Edition (CE) and Enterprise Edition (EE), the CE is free and the EE is paid.